thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 rm -rf cri-tools

 # When does /etc/containers/storage.conf get created?
 If it is not created here, this step may come later
-# We need to remove the options for mountopt from /etc/containers/storage.conf - They cause the error "creating overlay mount to /var/lib/containers/storage/overlay/.../merged, mount_data="nodev,metacopy=on,lowerdir=/var/lib/containers/storage/overlay...": invalid argument
+# We need to remove the options for mountopt from /etc/containers/storage.conf to the invalid argument error
+# "creating overlay mount to /var/lib/containers/storage/overlay/.../merged, mount_data="nodev,metacopy=on,lowerdir=/var/lib/containers/storage/overlay...": invalid argument
 sed -i "s/^\(mountopt.*\)/#\\1/" containers/storage.conf

 # Get kubectl